datacarpentry/image-processing/_episodes/08-connected-components.md

 > ## Jumps and neighborhoods
 >
 > We have just introduced how you can reach different neighboring pixels by performing one or more orthogonal jumps.
+We have used the terms 1-jump and 2-jump neighborhood.
-> There is also a different way of referring to these pixels: the 4- and 8-neighborhood.
+> There is also a different way of referring to these neighborhoods: the 4- and 8-neighborhood.
 > With a single jump you can reach four pixels from a given starting pixel.
-> Hence, the one jump neighborhood corresponds to the 4-neighborhood.
+> Hence, the 1-jump neighborhood corresponds to the 4-neighborhood.
-> When two orthogonal jumps are allowed, eight pixels can be reached, so this corresponds to the 8-neighborhood.
+> When two orthogonal jumps are allowed, eight pixels can be reached, so the 2-jump neighborhood corresponds to the 8-neighborhood.
 {: .callout}

 ## Connected Component Analysis